 Incidentally, when people tell you that that idea makes no biological sense, that humans are too vulnerable to survive in the wild alone, don’t fall for that.
 Loners have been at home in wilderness throughout recorded history – religious hermits, trappers, criminals and refugees, have survived alone.

 Today many hikers prefer to hike alone.
 I’m one of them, and I’ve met many others.
 I can tell you that lone hikers are usually accomplished wilderness travelers.

 Many hunters prefer to hunt alone, especially among native peoples.

 But almost all the world’s pure hunter-gathering people have been eliminated now.
-Those of us who retain some of the old shy ways, apparently still fixed in our genes, unable to fully retreat back into the ancient forests that we came from, are left with no other way to be ourselves than to remain silent.
+Those of us who retain some of the old shy ways, still fixed in our genes, unable to fully retreat back into the ancient forests that we came from, are left with no other way to be ourselves than to remain silent.

 Remember that the next time you venture out in the social world.
 Talk when you want to talk, not when they say you should.

 Or, just stay silent.
 Sometimes that’s the safest option.